destrex271/pgwatch3_rpc_server/README.md

 # Experiments

+ - Implementing a dummy receiver and client to send the MeasurementMessage Struct
- - Testing if the net/rpc package is suitable for our usecase
+ - <del>Testing if the net/rpc package is suitable for our usecase</del>